ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 ### **v.
 Other issues & Risks**

 - Cloud Object Storage with automated version cataloging.
-- OCR is not implemented.
+- OCR is not implemented. `Artem: why?`
 - Documents could be sent to service vendors, provided they are not used for training as per SLA (e.g., OpenAI, Anthropic, etc.).